Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities

 This story has been edited to correct that base personnel, not police, shot the suspect and to correct a word in the base spokeswoman's quote to "after," not "before." ___

-Associated Press writers Matthew Barakat in Frederick; Michael Kunzelman in College Park, Maryland; Ben Finley in Norfolk, Virginia; Jonathan Drew in Durham, North Carolina, contributed to this report.
+Associated Press writers Michael Kunzelman in College Park, Maryland; Ben Finley in Norfolk, Virginia; and Jonathan Drew in Durham, North Carolina, contributed to this report.

 Navy medic shoots 2, is shot and killed at Fort Detrick in Maryland: Authorities